ahayzen/nix-config/docs/data/movies.md

 > The collection number can be found on TheMovieDB

-> For this to work in Jellyfin ensure the following
+For this to work in Jellyfin ensure the following

-> Libraries -> Movies -> Automatically add to collection is enabled
+  * Libraries -> Movies -> Automatically add to collection is enabled
-> Metadata manager -> Collections -> Collection is not lock (rescan all libraries after unlocking)
+  * Metadata manager -> Collections -> Collection is not lock (rescan all libraries after unlocking)

+> Do not rescan just the collections library, rescan all libraries